rust-lang/prev.rust-lang.org/faq.md

 As explained on the Cargo [configuration documentation](http://doc.crates.io/config.html), you can set Cargo to use a proxy by setting the "proxy" variable under `[http]` in the configuration file.

-### Why can't the compiler find the method implementation even through I'm already `use`ing the crate?
+### Why can't the compiler find the method implementation even though I'm already `use`ing the crate?

 For methods defined on a trait, you have to explicitly import the trait declaration.
 This means it's not enough to import a module where a struct implements the trait, you must also import the trait itself.